NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/client-side storage/Decrypting IndexedDB in private mode of Gecko-based browsers.md

 - **Identification of candidate CipherKeys** inside physical memory-related data using [[RegEx (Regular Expression)]].
 This is possible because physical memory and related data contains fixed pattern
 - **Extraction of a valid CipherKey by** [[brute forcing]].
 Bruteforcing is performed on encrypted file to find a key that does not result in a MAC authentication error during AEAD decryption
-- **Decryption of IndexedDB data**: if a key is found that doesn not result in a MAC authentication error, that key is considered the correct cipherkey for the file.
-Subsequently, the AEAD algorithm is applied page-by-page to decrypt the encrypted file using the identified cipherkey
+- **Decryption of IndexedDB data**: if a key is found that does not result in a MAC authentication error, that key is considered the correct cipherkey for the file.
+Subsequently, the AEAD algorithm is applied page-by-page to decrypt the encrypted file using the identified cipherkey to r
 In the case in which PC is shut down, it is not possible to acquire physical memory directly.
 Therefore, candidate cipherkeys are found in memory-related data such as Hiberfil.sys, Pagefile.sys, Swapfile.sys or in disk’s unallocated area